nafisahnumbers/nafisahnumbers/README.md

 <!--
 **nafisahnumbers/nafisahnumbers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+My name is Nafisat.
+I'm a Data Analyst who loves working with numbers and understanding processes.
+I have a degree in Statistics from Obafemi Awolowo University.
+Right now, I'm a freelancer, working on projects with tools like Excel, Power BI, SQL and Python.
+I also work on my own personal projects here and there.
+In the near future, I plan to learn R and cross in the world of Data Science and Machine Learning.
+I am open to work opportunities or collaborations.
+If you want to discuss some of my projects or have any suggestions, please don't hesitate to contact me on ahmednafisah19@gmail.com.

+Thanks you,

+Nafisat
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...